 There are no long term complications but it can have a negative impact on your quality of life, with blurred vision due to the watery eyes and irritation due to the itching.

-us if you have any more questions.
+Please contact us us if you have any more questions.